go-go-golems/go-go-labs/web/voyage/app.md

 #### Using Fragments

-- **Description:** Users can add fragments to the current prompt by clicking on the fragment text.
+- **Description:** Users can toggle prompt fragments in the current prompt by clicking on the fragment text.
 - **Behavior:**
-    - Clicked fragments are appended to the current prompt, separated by commas.
+    - If the clicked fragment is not in the current prompt, it is appended, separated by a comma.
+    - If the clicked fragment is already in the current prompt, it is removed, including any associated comma.

 #### Selecting Fragments for Randomization